darklordabc/Legends-of-Dota-Redux/README.md

   - Check the d2fixups topic, there is a small chance that when you have tried to setup the server, everything is broken, because of a recent update, be patent, and don't spam the devs, they will fix things when they have time
  - **Bots don't spawn**
   - There is plenty of help above
+ - **My game crashes when I connect**
+  - Ensure you installed the patched dota.bsp into your server, it is REQUIRED now

 ###Server Commands###
  - `lod_sethost` While in the waiting / loading period, this can be used to set the ID of the hoster.